 This is a selection of diversity-related events happening at Bryn Mawr or otherwise of interest to our College community.
 For comprehensive event information, visit Bryn Mawr's calendar/events portal.

-Sisterhood* at Bryn Mawr College presents an evening with Dr. Beverly Daniel Tatum, President Emerita of Spelman College, at 7 p.m. on Feb.
-18, 2018.
+Sisterhood* at Bryn Mawr College presents an evening with Dr. Beverly Daniel Tatum, President Emerita of Spelman College, at 7 p.m. on Tuesday, Feb.
+13, 2018.
 As the author of several books, Dr. Tatum’s 1997 groundbreaking book on the complexity of race relations — Why Are All the Black Kids Sitting Together in the Cafeteria? — remains poignant and relevant in our current social climate.
-A Q&A and book signing will follow the conversation.
+The event is free and open to the public.

 Dimensions of Diversity